 Step 1: Are you an employee or former employee

-(or a dependent of an employee or former employee) of Caterpillar,
+(or a dependent of an employee or former employee) of any of the

-Step 4: If you answered "yes" to the first
+Step 3: If you answered "yes" to the first two

 participate in a class action lawsuit.